b9swift/CI-System/README.md

 ## Run Tests

-[shunit2](https://github.com/kward/shunit2) required.
+[shunit2](https://github.com/kward/shunit2) is required.
 You can install it via Homebrew.

 ```zsh
 $ ./run_tests